dylanaraps/eiwd/src/iwd.conf.rst

 DESCRIPTION
 ===========

-The /etc/iwd/main.conf file configures the systemd-wide settings for iwd(8)
+The /etc/iwd/main.conf file configures the system-wide settings for iwd(8).

 SEE ALSO
 ========